Julieisbaka/Julieisbaka.github.io/functions/function-catalog/special-functions/iteration-functions/sigma-function.md

 # Sigma function

 The Sigma function is the function of Summation.
-Summnation is the iteratble addition of something.&#x20;
+Summation is the iterable addition of something.&#x20;

 $$
 \sum^n_kf(x)=2k+x^2